James Hills-Johnes: Military career

-Hills was a 23 years old second lieutenant in the Bengal Horse Artillery during the Indian Mutiny when the following deed took place at the Siege of Delhi on 9 July 1857 for which he and Henry Tombs were awarded the Victoria Cross:
+Hills was a 23 year old second lieutenant in the Bengal Horse Artillery during the Indian Mutiny at the Siege of Delhi on 9 July 1857 for which he and Henry Tombs, commander of the Bengal Horse Artillery contingent were together awarded the Victoria Cross.

+Hills had been on picket duty with two guns near the camp when enemy cavalry attacked.
+In order to give the guns time, Hills rode straight at the enemy, cutting down two of them before he was knocked from his horse.
+Getting up he was attacked by the enemy.
+Hills shot one, avoided the lance of another and cut him with his sword before finishing the first attacker.
+A third grappled with Hills and took his sword from him but Tombs, who had come up to check the guns, arrived in time and shot the man.
+On the way back to the position, they encountered another of the enemy.
+Hills and Tombs parried the first attacks but Hills then took a blow to the head and went down; Tombs "put his sword through the man" saving Hills for the second time.

+The official citation in the London Gazette 27 April 1858 read:

 In addition to the Delhi clasp of the Indian Mutiny Medal, Hills received the Lucknow clasp awarded to troops under command of Sir Colin Campbell who were engaged in final operations leading to the surrender of Lucknow and the clearing of the surrounding areas from November 1857 to March 1858.

 After a number of staff appointments, Hills served as an artillery officer in the Abyssinian campaign of 1867–68 and the Lushai Expedition of 1871–72.
 Promoted major-general in July 1879, he fought in the Second Anglo-Afghan War (1878–80), and was made military governor of Kabul in October 1879 and commanded a division in 1880.
 For services in Afghanistan he was appointed Knight Commander of the Order of the Bath (KCB) in March 1881.
 Hills-Johnes was promoted lieutenant-general in January 1884 and retired in 1888.
 He was made a Knight Grand Cross of the Order of the Bath (GCB) in June 1893.